unsw-cse-comp3900-9900-21T1/capstone-project-9900-f12a-rocket-maven/README.md

 ### Setup

-`rm -r ../.tox` - clean up: removes tox from the backend folder if present

 `cd backend`

 `tox -e dev -r` - sets up a Tox python development environment at ../.tox/ (an out-of-tree .tox folder at the same level of this repo's folder, isolated from your main Python installation).
 Note!
 This is important when the requirements.txt file is changed.